cralonsobcn/HA-EKS-cluster-with-Terraform/README.md

 Update kube-config to access the EKS control plane with:
 - *`$ aws eks update-kubeconfig --region us-east-1 --name eks-demo`*

-Join the dataplane nodes with the Controlplane with:
+Join the dataplane nodes with the Controlplane with *`kubectl`* and allow EKS 60 seconds to detect the autoscaling group.
 - *`$ kubectl apply -f aws-auth-cm.yaml`*

 # Observations